 Bringing a very warm outer layer will ensure that you can wear a variety of other layers underneath without being chilled to the bone.
 My winter coat is a heavy-duty wind poof North Face jacket that I use to bear the winters in Chicago.
 This was the ideal outer layer to bring to a destination like Finland or Antarctica.

 When intentionally packing clothing layers, I like to lay out a few outfit options prior to putting them in the bag to make sure that I can have a variety of outfit combinations and the colors work together rather than clash.
 A mix of patterns, lengths and options is key for layering.
 As a travel blogger, I like to make sure that my outfits will pop in my photos!

 To help save room in your suitcase, I would recommend wearing all of your heaviest items on the plane as layers.
 This allows you to fit more clothes and toiletries in your suitcase while still guaranteeing that you have a sufficient amount of warm clothing.

-For my flight, I wore my North Face winter coat, my Sorel winter boots, my thickest winter sweater (which was also a vintage Norwegian ski sweater!) and my heaviest jeans.
+As you can see in the photo below, I wore my North Face winter coat, my Sorel winter boots, my thickest winter sweater (which was also a vintage Norwegian ski sweater!) and my heaviest jeans on the airplane.
 Under my sweater I wore a long-sleeve shirt in case I got too warm on the plane and needed to remove a layer.
-Stow your winter jacket in the baggage cabin above or you can use it as a fairly comfortable pillow to sleep during the flight.
+Stow your winter jacket in the overhead bin or you can use it as a fairly comfortable pillow to sleep during the flight.